marcelomnc/score-10pin-bowling/README.md

         Perfect
         PinFalls                X               X               X               X               X               X               X               X               X       X       X       X
         Score           30              60              90              120             150             180             210             240             270             300

 ## Validations

-The app will validate the following rules before it starts to parse the **Player Chances File**:
+The app will validate the following conditions before it starts to parse the **Player Chances File**:

 1. Only 1 argument is passed from the command line (i.e. The **Player Chances File** path)
-2. A file does exists on the specified path
+2. A file exists on the specified path
+3. The file is NOT empty

-The app will print a message when any of the above rules occur:
+The app will print a message when any of the above conditions are not met:

-        Command line arguments not valid.
-App cannot continue

-        File on path: C:/Users/marce/Desktop/score10pinbowling.tx does not exists.
-App cannot continue
+        This application expects just one argument (the input file path) in the command line, no more, no less.

+        Player Chances File Errors Encountered:
+        Error: File in path [/Users/marcelomnc/Downloads/_Challenge/Code Challenge/Repo/JavaChallenge/src/test/resources/positive/scores-.txt] not found.
+Application execution aborted.

+        Player Chances File Errors Encountered:
+        Error: File in path [/Users/marcelomnc/Downloads/_Challenge/Code Challenge/Repo/JavaChallenge/src/test/resources/negative/empty.txt] is empty.
+Application execution aborted.

-If an ``IOException`` is thrown while parsing the file, a message will be printed out, then the app will exit:
+If an ``IOException`` is thrown while trying to read the file, a message will be printed out, then the app will exit:

-        An IOException ocurred while parsing the player chances file on path: C:\Temp\score10pinbowling.txt.
-App cannot continue.
+        An exception occurred while trying to read the player chances file on path: [C:\Temp\score10pinbowling.txt].
+Application execution aborted.

-The app validates every line of the **Player Chances File** with the following rules:
+The app validates these conditions for each line inside the **Player Chances File**:

-1. Line has no field separator
+1. Line has a field separator (tab)
-2. Line has not 2 fields only
+2. Line has 2 fields only (player's name and knocked down pins quantity)
-3. Line has a value for 'knocked down pins' field that is not between 0 and 10
+3. Line has a value for 'knocked down pins' field that is between 0 and 10 (both inclusive), or an F to indicate a Foul
-4. Line has a value for 'knocked down pins' field that is not a number neither an F (F stands for Foul)

-If the app finds lines with errors, it will print an **error report** with the following info:
+If the app finds lines on which the conditions above are not met, it will print an **error report** with the following info:

 1. Line number
 2. Line